mitchspano/apex-trigger-actions-framework/README.md

 ## DML-Less Trigger Testing

 Peforming DML operations is extremely computationally intensive and can really slow down the speed of your unit tests.
 We want to avoid this at all costs.
 Traditionally, this has not been possible with existing Apex Trigger frameworks, but this Trigger Action approach makes it much easier.

+### Mocking Record Ids

 Included in this project is a `TestUtility` class which allows us to generate fake record Ids.

 ```java
 @IsTest